troll-n/Automated-Flake-Detection/INSTALL.md

 # Part 3: MySQL Database

 MySQL is the database of choice for this project.
 Head on over to [MySQL's community downloads](https://dev.mysql.com/downloads/installer/) and install MySQL with all reccomended packages.
-You're also going to want to grab the connector package by running this in your shell:
+You're also going to want to grab the connector package so you can run SQL querys in python by running this in your shell (in your venv):

 ```shell
 pip install mysql-connector-python